raspberrypilearning/build-your-own-weather-station/en/step_8.md

 So by varying the values of R1 and R2, you can reduce the input voltage Vin down to the output voltage Vout.

-- You'll need to use this formula so create a new Python program called `voltage-divider.py` that contains a function *voltage_divider* that calculates Vout for a given set of R1,R2 and Vin.
+-  Use this formula so create a new Python program called `voltage-divider.py` that contains a function *voltage_divider* that calculates Vout for a given set of R1,R2 and Vin.

 ---hints---
 ---hint---
-To start off, create function definition that takes the 3 input values:
+To start off, create a function definition that takes the 3 input values:

 ```python
 def voltage_divider(R1, R2, Vin):